Art Nouveau glass: Philippe Wolfers, Serrurier-Bovy, and Val Saint Lambert

-Britain - Christopher Dresser
+United Kingdom

 The Scottish artist Christopher Dresser, from Glasgow, was a leading figure in Art Nouveau glass in the United Kingdom.
 Unlike most glass artists of the time, he showed little interest in purely natural forms such as plants and flowers.
 He was a member of the movement known as Aestheticism, and also was associated with Symbolism and the Anglo-Japanese style, which adapted Japanese aesthetics to European subjects.